ivkos/Pushbullet-for-PHP/README.md

 ```

 ## Future
-I'll try to keep this PHP class up-to-date as the PushBullet API changes.
+I'll try to keep this PHP class up-to-date as the Pushbullet API changes.
 If you find any bugs or have feature requests/ideas, please use the issue tracker.